 The idea is to feel fantastic after your beach workout.
 So wear sunscreen (including in your ears and on your scalp), and you might need sunglasses, too (especially if you have light-colored eyes).
 Check the weather report before you go – to see if it will be windy – and if it’s in the summer you might want to avoid going between 11:00am and 3:30pm, as the sand can get quite hot.
 Bring water with you.

 These exercises are for both women and men, and can be modified to accommodate any fitness level.

 As always, I encourage you to use common sense.
 If you feel sharp pain in your joints, stop.
 If you feel profoundly dizzy, stop.
-Consult with your medical doctor before making any significant changes to your exercise habits.
+Consult with your medical doctor before trying this workout (or before making any significant changes to your exercise habits).

-You have a choice of how you do this particular these drills.
+You have a choice of how you do these particular drills.